waves

-Leave It To Us & Take A Bus
+Leave It To Us & Take A Bus – or Micro Transit

-If that wasn’t good enough, for 2021 they’re offering FREE rides on the East Shore Express this year as well.
-Be aware that this summer’s schedule is a bit different.
-In June, it will only operate on weekends, and for July and August, the bus will run Friday – Sunday, so plan ahead.
-To access west shore and north shore LTWT launch/landing sites, take the Main Line of the TART bus.
-This year they’re also offering FREE bus rides on this route too.
+To access west shore and north shore Water Trail launch/landing sites, take the Main Line of the TART bus.
 The route provides access to over eight trailheads starting from Sugar Pine Point CA State Park, through Tahoe City, the iconic North Shore beaches and all the way over to Incline Village.
-Check out the route and times at Tahoe Truckee Transit.
+If you’re planning on launching from Sand Harbor, you can take the East Shore Express from Incline Village with a connection from a Tahoe Truckee Transit (TART) bus or TART Connect.
 With multiple pickup points throughout Lake Tahoe, you’ll remove the stress of finding parking and just enjoy the calm cool waters of Tahoe.

 Hotel Shuttles